Brad Hunstable: Ustream

 Ustream.tv has raised over $60 million in funding, most recently from Softbank.

 Personal life

 Hunstable is married to April Hunstable and they have three children together.

 He has two siblings, Nathan Hunstable and Ashlee Smith.

-Hunstable's son, Hayden, died from suicide on April 17, 2020.
+Hunstable's son Hayden died in a suicide on April 17, 2020.

-The Hunstables started the non-profit, Hayden's Corner, to promote parents starting conversations with their children to help prevent childhood suicide, the #3 cause of death in 10-14 year olds.
+The Hunstables started the non-profit Hayden's Corner to promote parents starting conversations with their children to help prevent childhood suicide, the #3 cause of death in 10-14 year olds.